Contact

 Will my child still attend classes with friends from their primary school?

 This position overrides our usual process of class allocations, including student friendships and siblings within the school.
-However, as part of this program your student will be part of our Biyala Neighbourhood (House to be confirmed).
+However, as part of this program your student will be part of our Kiewa House in the Dharnya Neighbourhood.
 Within this Neighbourhood and House, your child is likely to have a friend, as well as in their elective subjects in future years.

 Our vertical Home Groups also provide another opportunity for students to meet with their peers from across different year levels and to get to know students within their house.